s-wild/Detecting-Online-Resource-Neutrality-and-Reliability-Web-Research-Sprint-3/README.md

 * [Readability Parser API](https://www.readability.com/developers/api/parser)

 These keys should be placed in a `.env` file in the node folder.
-An example is provides as `.env-sample`.
+An example is provided as `.env-sample`.